Trauma Therapy

 Let’s work together.

-For those located in the Twin Cities, we have in-person therapy sessions available in Burnsville.
+For those located in the Twin Cities, we have in-person therapy sessions available in Eagan, Minnesota.
 We also have virtual therapy sessions available to anyone who lives in Minnesota.